MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 ## Export the 3D model as an OBJ file

 To use the 3D model in a Dynamics 365 mixed-reality application, it must be in GLB file format.
-In this step of the tutorial, we'll export the model as an OBJ file can then be converted to a GLB file.
+In this step of the tutorial, we'll export the model as an OBJ file that can then be converted to a GLB file.

 1. In the left menu, select **Export** > **Export model** to open the export settings.